 Gender-based violence is both a cause and a consequence of gender inequality.
 Therefore, providing resources to put an end to it is an important part of our work.
 We provide research, statistics and expertise to help understand the problem and the way it affects our societies.
 We have carried out a broad range of groundbreaking studies on gender-based violence in Europe.

 How much do we all pay to deal with violence?
 Why do we need to improve data collection from the police and justice sectors?
 Is female genital mutilation a problem in the European Union?
 Is cyber-violence a real threat?
 You will find answers to these and many other questions in our research.

 How many women are members on the board of the public broadcaster in Portugal?
 What is the balance of women and men on environment-related committees in the European Parliament?
 Just how big is the population of women compared to men in Poland?

 EIGE’s Gender Statistics Database is a hub for statistical information on gender equality across the EU.
 It brings together data in one interactive and easy-to-use tool.
 Explore the database and extract the data you need from different angles.
 We update our database continuously.

-Helping Europe to communicate
+Helping the EU to communicate

 Not sure which term to use?
 EIGE’s online glossary and thesaurus provides accurate, up-to-date definitions for key terms related to gender equality.
 This is how we contribute to a common understanding across the EU.